 Stormwater and non-stormwater discharges from the MS4 enter receiving waters in the major Watershed Management Areas of Big Bear Area, Mountain Santa Ana River, Upper Santa Ana River, Middle Santa Ana River, Lower Santa Ana River, San Jacinto, Coyote Creek, Carbon Creek, Anaheim, Newport Bay, and Newport Coast.
 The locations of the different Watershed Management Areas are depicted in Attachment B of the Order.

-The major surface waters that receive discharges of pollution from MS4s include the Santa Ana River, Big Bear Lake, the San Jacinto River, Canyon Lake, Lake Elsinore, Newport Bay, and the Pacific Ocean.
-All these waterbodies have received discharges of pollutants from MS4s and other point and non-point sources since at least 1968, although the relative contribution of the different pollutants from each source category has varied due to changes in land use.
+The major surface waters that receive discharges of pollutants from MS4s include the Santa Ana River, Big Bear Lake, the San Jacinto River, Canyon Lake, Lake Elsinore, Newport Bay, and the Pacific Ocean.
+All these waterbodies have received discharges of pollutants from MS4s and other point and non-point sources since at least 1968, although the relative contribution of the different pollutants from each source category has varied due to changes in land use, evolving environmental conditions, and other factors.

 Many trend analyses have been performed in the Santa Ana Region for different waterbodies and pollutants.
 These analyses were performed at different levels of detail regarding the pollutant sources, and some of these pollutants are ones for which TMDLs were developed.
 None of the analyses were found to cover a period that extends back to 1968, the baseline year for evaluating water quality for purposes of the State Antidegradation Policy (State Water Board Resolution No. 68-16).